cloudoperators/greenhouse/dev-env/localenv/README.md

 use `kubectl --kubeconfig=<path to admin / remote kubeconfig>` to interact with the local `greenhouse` clusters

-### Develop controllers locally and run the webhook server in-cluster
+### Develop Controllers locally and run the webhook server in-cluster

 ```shell
 make setup-controller-dev